How digital footprints

 -Jeremy Pepper October 25, 2005 11:45 AM

-Tom Mahon, a bespoke Savile Row tailor got lucky with much of the same approach to branding, only this time on the other side of the atlantic, in the urban setting of London.
-Unlike Miss Taylor, Mr. Mahon could not likely attract visitors by thinking wishfully of an audience wishing to see him get naked as a silly rational offers for what may have triggered Laura Taylor’s early success with Darling Life, Besides Yves Saint Laurent had occupied that space long ago.
+Tom Mahon, a bespoke Savile Row tailor got lucky with much of the same approach to branding as Laura Taylor.
+Only this time on the other side of the atlantic, in the urban setting of London.
+Unlike Miss Taylor, Mr. Mahon would likely attract a limited audience to wish to see him get naked.
+A valid rational to offer what may have triggered Laura Taylor’s early success with Darling Life.
+Besides Mahon would come in second to Yves Saint Laurent who had occupied that space long ago.

-Only recently I learned that Hugh McLeod had as say in this, likely persuading Tom Mahon to make use of a blog rather than investing in a static website as the rest of the world would likely follow their ad agency’s advice.
-Tom Mahon turned his blog into an appointment generating engine at its core.
+Only recently I learned that Hugh MacLeod had a say in this.
+Did MacLeod persuade Tom Mahon to make use of a blog rather than investing in a static website?
+I don’t know.
+What I know is that Tom Mahon turned his blog into an appointment generating engine at its core.

 The trust a brand can build over time with long tail marketing is mind boggling in my experience.
-Calculating the least effort, making use of readily available toys and apps may well lead to finally bringing to completion a good enough percentage of your business objectives.
+Calculating the least effort.
+Purpose as in an appointment scheduler.
+Stuff like this.
+It leads to bringing to completion, a good enough percentage of your business objectives.

 • Article in Newsweek featuring Thomas Mahon and Lucy Adams.